 "[The American] people look at you and they see who they want to be.
-They look at me and they see what they are."Richard Milhous Nixon (January 9, 1913 – April 22, 1994) was the 37th President (1969–1974).
+They look at me and they see what they are."Richard Milhous Nixon (January 9, 1913 — April 22, 1994) was the 37th President (1969-1974).
 A Republican, he served between Lyndon Johnson and Gerald Ford.
-Probably the least popular President among the general public, he is infamous for his role in the Watergate scandal which led to his resignation.
+One of the—if not the—least popular President among the general public todaynote , he is infamous for his role in the Watergate scandal which led to his resignation.
 Nixon remains the only President so far to resign from the office.
-Politically, he was more of an Eisenhower Republican: Socially conscious (most famously re: the environment) but fiscally laissez faire (the end of Bretton Woods and the gold standard).
-He was also less of an ideologue than his successors, famously visiting Mao's China and detente with the Soviets.
-He initially came to power before the Goldwater campaign as Vice President under Eisenhower, and so represented a different Conservative school than the politico-religious cause of our Reagan Republicans.
 Nixon has long been a subject of particular interest for presidential historians, and serves as the canonical example of a deeply conflicted leader who "could be considered both a failure and great or near great" (Alan Brinkley).
-Thanks to his particular brand of paranoid neuroses (his tapes include lengthy rants about people – mainly part of the 'liberal east-coast establishment' – plotting against him), he's also been quite the fertile figure of study for psychologists.
+Thanks to his particular brand of paranoid neuroses (his tapes include lengthy rants about people—mainly part of the "liberal east-coast establishment"—plotting against him), he's also been quite the fertile figure of study for psychologists.
 Also, he famously added a bowling alley to the White House.
-Nixon's equally popular for fictional portrayals, whether serious dramas or parodies.
-Ironically, Nixon's unique appearance and idiosyncrasies, which make him such an appealing subject for caricature, makes it hard to find an actor who actually resembles him.
+Nixon's equally popular for fictional portrayals.
+One can even make the case that he and his Presidency is the most frequently depicted in popular culture as Historical-Domain Character, far more than any office-holder other than Lincoln.
+One reason for this is that his presidency coincided with the politically charged period of the New Hollywood, where films like All the President's Men released a few years after Watergate cemented him in popular memory before the setting-in of the halo that earlier scandal-plagued presidents underwent.
+This ensured that films critical of Nixon established itself as a market for Hollywood.
+Ironic, since Nixon was a huge movie buff and indeed provided tax cuts to the motion picture industry during the same period, creating the very conditions for this politically charged era of film history.
+While Nixon's unique appearance and idiosyncrasies make him such an appealing subject for caricature, it also makes it hard to find an actor who actually resembles him, at least by conventional standards of leading men.
 The trope Richard Nixon the Used Car Salesman is named after him.

 - Word of God says Nixon was the primary inspiration for Darkseid.